move-language/move/language/documentation/book/src/standard-library.md

 |----------|--------|
 | 8 bits   | 56 bits|

 Since error categories are globally stable, these present the most stable API and should in general be what is used by clients to determine the messages they may present to users (whereas the reason is useful for diagnostic purposes).
-There are public functions in the `Errors` module for creating an abort code of each error category with a specific `reason` number (represented as a `u64`).
+There are public functions in the `errors` module for creating an abort code of each error category with a specific `reason` number (represented as a `u64`).

 ### Constants